philippe-ths/SmartSorter/docs/functional_spec.md

 - **Predictable filing**: pick the folder a “reasonable human would expect”.
 - **Low-surprise moves**: avoid narrow, time-based, or entity-based folder creation.
 - **Stable folder set**: prefer reusing existing folders; create new folders only when justified.
-- **Useful refactors**: split folders only when strong recurring subtopic clusters exist.
+- **Useful refactors**: create role folders for broad categories and project/topic folders for mini-collections.
 - **Safety-scoped changes**: only create folders, move files, and write/update `_index.md`.
 - **Explainability**: provide short rationales and clear logs when enabled.

 ## 3) Non-Goals

 - Deep semantic taxonomy or maximum topical precision.
-- Traversing deeper than one folder level below the target.
+- Traversing deeper than the target folder root (no recursion into subfolders for file processing).
 - Renaming existing folders, deleting files/folders, or modifying user file contents.
 - Guessing based on filename/metadata when content extraction fails.
 - Google Drive API integrations in the default local flow (treat synced Drive folders as normal local storage).